k-o-l-e-s/roserose/README.md

 ## Introduction

-Hi and welcome to team Gilded Rose.
+Hi and welcome to team G i l d e d  R o s e.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a